kesslerio/vibe-check-mcp/docs/Technical_Implementation_Guide.md

 4. Package for PyPI distribution
 5. Community launch and feedback collection

-This technical implementation guide provides the foundation for building Vibe Compass MCP as an independent FastMCP server that achieves the user's goals of local execution, Claude Code integration, and educational anti-pattern prevention.
+This technical implementation guide provides the foundation for building Vibe Check MCP as an independent FastMCP server that achieves the user's goals of local execution, Claude Code integration, and educational anti-pattern prevention.